Lake Erie and Western Railroad

 The Lake Erie and Western Railroad was a railroad that operated in Ohio, Indiana and Illinois.
 The Lake Erie and Western main line extended from Sandusky, Ohio, 412 mi westward to Peoria, Illinois, passing through Fremont and Fostoria, Ohio, Muncie and Lafayette, Indiana, and Bloomington, Illinois.
 It also had main lines extending from Indianapolis to Michigan City, Indiana and from Fort Wayne to Connersville, Indiana.
 Principal branch lines extended from St. Marys' to Minster, Ohio and from New Castle to Rushville, Indiana.

 The Lake Erie and Western Depot Historic District at Kokomo, Indiana, was listed on the National Register of Historic Places in 2008.

 Beginning and growth

 The Lake Erie and Western Railroad was incorporated in Illinois, February 10, 1887.
-The "Natural Gas Route" had its beginnings in several railroads dating back to the mid-1850s, the oldest being the President and Directors of the Peru and Indianapolis Railroad Company, incorporated in Indiana, January 19, 1846.
+The "Natural Gas Route" had its beginnings in several railroads dating back to the mid-1850s, the oldest being the Peru and Indianapolis Railroad, incorporated in Indiana, January 19, 1846.
 The Seney Syndicate linked several short railroads in Ohio, Indiana, and Illinois along with the first "The Lake Erie and Western Railway Company" of 1879.
 Subsequent consolidations and foreclosure sales resulted in variations of the Lake Erie and Western name, culminating in the Lake Erie and Western Railroad.